PLOPdotJS/plopjs/README.md

 ```shell
 $plop install https://github.com/PLOPdotJS/plop-test.git test
 ```
+##VERY IMPORTANT ALL GITHUB REPOS MUST BE NON SSH.
+IT WILL ONLY WORK HTTPS.

 ###Please note that if you do not name your plop repo on install it will default to the name of the repo.